pretzelai/pretzelai/README.md

 - Please report bugs here: https://github.com/pretzelai/pretzelai/issues
 - Have any feedback?
 Any complains?
 We'd love feedback: founders@withpretzel.com
-- Additional documentation will become available on our website by end of May!

 ## Jupyter specific information